resbaz/nectar-cloud-lessons/Planning/notes.md

 We are targeting the power user: but focusing as much as possible on the dashboard.
 We are creating a course that those who take can then take ownership of and spread the word to others.

 The intent is to create a really good 1 day course.
-The stretch goal is to add a second day for real power users.
+In time we may add a second day for real power users (see stretch goals).

 Alpha course is set to be delivered in August.
 Beta course is set to be delivered in September.

-Development work will be done at MozSprint on the 4th/5th of June.
-We will try to use Hacky Hour as much as is possible to trial the content.

-Concept maps!

 ## Potential Sales pitches

 "My other computer is a data center"
 "A free computer!"
 "Free USB sticks"